uzairmukadam/session_management-swen755/README.md

 After logging in, visit /products to view and add products to your cart.

 - **Cart Management**:
-Access the cart at /cart to modify quantities or remove items.
+The cart is accessible at /cart, where quantities can be changed or items can be removed.

 - **Checkout**:
 Authorized users can checkout at /checkout.
-Unauthorized users will receive an error message.
+Unauthorized users are shown an error message.

 - **Task Handling**:
-Only authorized users can perform tasks at /task.
+Tasks at /task can only be carried out by an authorized user.

 - **Logout**:
-Logout by visiting /logout.
+Log out using /logout.

 ## Frameworks and Libraries Used
 - **Flask**: Web framework for routing and application logic.